atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 Light-on-dark or dark-on-light contrast between the background and raised characters (but not braille). \
 end image notes

-Note: If visual characters are provided on a separate sign, the tactile sign does not have to meet finish and contrast criteria and can have raised characters at ½ inch minimum height.
+Note:&nbsp; If visual characters are provided on a separate sign, the tactile sign does not have to meet finish and contrast criteria and can have raised characters at ½ inch minimum height.

 Character spacing, as measured between the two closest points of adjacent characters excluding word spaces, is specified for rectangular and non-rectangular cross sections.

 Dimension line identifying closest point between two letters.